tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 use local resolvers.
 In addition, clients MAY choose to fall back to using direct resolution without any encryption if they determine that all connectivity is blocked otherwise.
-Note that this comes with a risk of a network blocking connections in order to induce this fall-back behavior, so clients might want to inform users about this possible attack where appropriate, or prefer to not fall back if there is a concern about leaking user data.
+Note that this comes with a risk of a network blocking connections in order to induce this fallback behavior, so clients might want to inform users about this possible attack where appropriate, or prefer to not fall back if there is a concern about leaking user data.

 ### Network-Based Filtering